Tokyo File 212: Plot

-Meanwhile, Steffi meets Oyama who promises her that in return for spying on Carter she would be able to meet her sister in North Korea.
-Unknown to Steffi her sister is dead.
-She takes Cater to meet Oyama at an enkai party at a resort in Atami.
-Somehow, Carter learns that the food offered to him is poisoned.
-He is forced to eat it and heads back to the hotel and unexpectedly survives.
-Next, he goes to Tokyo's Takarazuka Theater where he meets Taro's lover Namiko.
-Here he gains a lot of information about Taro.
-After he leaves, Namiko is kidnapped and thrown from a moving car; she is hospitalized soon after.
+Steffi meets Oyama, who promises her that, in return for spying on Carter, she would be able to meet her sister in North Korea.
+However, Steffi does not know that her sister is dead.
+She takes Carter to meet Oyama at an enkai party at a resort in Atami.
+Carter learns that the food offered to him is poisoned.
+He is forced to eat it, returns to the hotel and unexpectedly survives.
+He visitis the Takarazuka Theater in Tokyo, where he meets Taro's lover Namiko and learns more about Taro.
+After he leaves, Namiko is kidnapped and thrown from a moving car, and she is hospitalized soon after.
 Once Taro learns of the incident, he rushes to meet her but refuses to believe that his organization had any involvement with the accident.
-After having gained evidences of Steffi spying on him, Carter arrests her.
-When she tells him that she was doing this to meet her sister, Carter informs her that her sister was murdered at Oyama's orders.
+After having gained evidence of Steffi spying on him, Carter arrests her.
+When she tells him that she was doing it to meet her sister, Carter informs her that her sister was murdered at Oyama's order.
 Steffi vows revenge against Oyama and resolves to help Carter.

 Oyama intends to provoke a railroad strike in order to halt the war efforts.
-Matsudo and Taro face each other at the railway tracks, where both of them give speeches to the workers.
-In a short period the gathering turns into a brawl and several people, including Matsudo are badly injured.
-The Tokyo Metropolitan Police Department intervenes to restore peace.
-Taro decides to meet Namiko at the hospital but finds her dead.
-Oyama's henchmen take him to his office and when Taro learns of Oyama's plan to kill Carter, Steffi and Matsudo by a time bomb explosion, he jumps out of the window to draw them away from the bench under which the bomb is placed.
+Matsudo and Taro face each other at the railway tracks, where both deliver speeches to the workers.
+The gathering soon becomes a brawl and several people, including Matsudo, are badly injured.
+The police intervene to restore peace.
+Taro tries to meet Namiko at the hospital but finds her dead.
+Oyama's henchmen take him to his office, and when Taro learns of Oyama's plan to kill Carter, Steffi and Matsudo with a time bomb, he jumps from the window to force them away from the bench under which the bomb is placed.
 Carter reaches Oyama's place with his associates and the police.
-Seeing no option left, Oyama confesses his crimes, angering his right-hand man who stabs him for disloyalty towards their organization; the man is shot and Oyama dies.
-After completing his mission Carter returns to the United States, with Steffi and Matsudo seeing him off.
+Seeing no option left, Oyama confesses his crimes, angering his right-hand man, who stabs him for disloyalty to their organization.
+The man is shot and Oyama dies.
+After completing his mission, Carter returns to the United States, with Steffi and Matsudo bidding him farewell.